Monday, April 15, 2019

 Fight Coordinator - Chan Griffin

-Cameron Waldbauer
+Special Effects Supervisor - Cameron Waldbauer

 Special Effects Coordinator - Rocco Larizza

-Visual Effects Supervisors - Kelvin McIlwain
+Visual Effects Supervisors - Kelvin McIlwain,

-and Mike Wassel
+Mike Wassel and Carey Villegas

 Visual Effects Producer - Cari Thomas

-Film Editor - Michel Aller
+Editor - Michel Aller

 Music Supervisor - Season Kent